 There’s two reason for my deep love of them.
 One, they’re delicious. (kinda a no brainer there! lol) More than that though…they remind me how truly blessed I have been to have two wonderful women selflessly give the gift of children to me.

-Learning to make Tamales and trying to honor their heritage is my very small way of saying “Thank You!”
+Learning to make Tamales and trying to honor their heritage is my small way of saying “Thank You!”

 I hope you’ll incorporate them into your Holiday Traditions.
 I’m pretty sure the birds at your Nest will love them as much as the birds at this Nest do!